operate-first/sre/README.md

 * [Prometheus Alerting Consistency](./prometheus_alerting_consistency.md)

-    Alerts are only useful if they're clear and understandable.
+    Alerts are only useful if they're clear, understandable and actionable.
 This guide presents some suggested best practices for designing alerts that are consistent and useful.